Last updated: 16 February 2024

 This section explains how we keep your personal data safe and where it will be held.
-It also explains how we may process your personal data outside of the European Economic Area, but that we will only do so using recognised mechanisms which offer an adequate level of protection.
+It also explains how we may process your personal data outside of the United Kingdom, but that we will only do so using recognised mechanisms which offer an adequate level of protection.

 10. How long do we keep your personal data?

 This section explains the length of time that we will retain your personal data.
 It also explains why we would hold your personal data for such time periods.

 This section explains that you have rights in relation to your personal data.
 It also explains what these rights are and how you can go about exercising them.

 13. Who can you ask for more information?